-The CAEN Linux Login Service provides different software libraries for individuals who connect from on-campus or off-campus networks.
+The CAEN Linux Remote Login Service provides different software libraries for individuals who connect from on-campus or off-campus networks.

 Students should obtain information about which software library to use from their instructors.

-To ensure the availability of this service for as many people as possible, CAEN monitors the Linux Login Service to detect when resource-intensive processes are being run.
+To ensure the availability of this service for as many people as possible, CAEN monitors the Linux Remote Login Service to detect when resource-intensive processes are being run.
 CAEN reserves the right to end any resource-intensive processes running on the service.
 Repeated violations of this policy may result in CAEN restricting a user’s access to the service.